Semantic Mapper

 Create Custom Dimension

-Create custom dimensions with values extracted from events to enhance your analysis of application performance and user behaviors.
-With custom dimensions, analyze application performance and user behaviors more efficiently based on a flexible dimension value, such as the dimension value is only extracted from the play start and play end events.
+Create custom dimensions with values extracted from events to enhance your analysis of application performance and user behaviors, such as a dimension value extracted from only the play start and play end events.

 For example, create a custom dimension based on the Player Name event tag key and select mapped events to determine the dimension values.
 This new dimension enable the analysis of application player performance across different player dimensions in the Trends dashboard.